Structural Insulated Panels

 What kind of SIPs does Woodhouse use?

 SIPs are a go-to material for timber frame manufacturers.
 Our panels, however, stand above the rest.
 Most SIPs are made with expanded polystyrene (EPS) for insulation.
 Woodhouse uses special SIPs made with 90% polyurethane (PUR) foam that has been injected, in liquid form, between two panels ensuring uniform distribution.
-Our panels are also much larger and utilize a locking mechanism that allows contractors to install them quickly and easily.
-Though large, these panels are thinner, which translates to increased interior square footage.
+Our panels utilize a locking mechanism that allows contractors to install them quickly and easily.
+These panels are thinner, which translates to increased interior square footage.
 Even more amazing is that these thinner panels made with PUR have a higher R-value than those made with EPS.
 R-values are an indicator of how well an insulation can keep heat from leaving or entering.

 If you’ve ever used a Styrofoam cooler or a YETI®, you’ve already experienced the difference between polystyrene and polyurethane insulation.
 The material known as Styrofoam is extruded polystyrene.
 A YETI cooler is made from PUR.
 While a Styrofoam cooler is less expensive, it only keeps water frozen for 12-24 hours.
 Meanwhile, a YETI’s superior insulation properties keeps ice frozen up to 5 days or more.